 Our Tui compost and growing media products are part of this project.
 You can identify the products by looking for the 50% recycled content icon on either the back or front of pack.
 We are changing over to the recycled content packaging as the packaging is due to be manufactured.
 We have completed 96% so far.
 We have made a number of other packaging improvements which are not part of this project, see the FAQ ‘What other packaging improvements have been made?’.

 What other packaging improvements have been made?

 We have made a number of other packaging improvements.
-Examples include: moving our bird seed 10kg bags from woven plastic to paper bags, our Tui Enrich fertiliser pottles changing to 100% recycled plastic as current packaging runs out and Tui Performance Naturals 2.5kg fertilisers contain 40% recycled plastic.
-Our Tui Performance Naturals 1L fertilisers contain 30% recycled plastic and are moving to 100% recycled plastic from kerbside collected milk bottles during spring 2021.
-They will change over as current packaging runs out.
+Examples include: moving our bird seed 10kg bags from woven plastic to paper bags, our Tui Enrich fertiliser pottles changing to 100% recycled plastic and Tui Performance Organics 2.5kg fertilisers containing at least 30% recycled plastic.

 Why isn’t all growing media and compost packaging 100% recycled plastic?